krusi1/football-ratings/README.md

 ## Actual scores are more important than xG

-So far we have seen that both acutal scores and xG correlates positively with rankings.
+So far we have seen that both actual scores and xG correlates positively with rankings.
 Now let's look at their effect simultaneously so we can judge which one is more important.
 To create a comprehensible figure, I make two adjustments to the data.
 First, I round xG difference to aggregate observations into fewer categories.
 Second, I drop outliers (games where the score difference is larger than 6 or the xG difference is larger than 4).

-The heatmap below indicates averege team ratings for each pair of score differences and rounded xG differences.
-As expected, we observe higher ratings in the top right corner (teams creating more chances and scoring  more goals relative to opponent) and lower ratings in the bottom left corner (teams creating less chnaces and scoring less goals relative to opponent).
+The heatmap below indicates average team ratings for each pair of score differences and rounded xG differences.
+As expected, we observe higher ratings in the top right corner (teams creating more chances and scoring more goals relative to opponent) and lower ratings in the bottom left corner (teams creating less chances and scoring less goals relative to opponent).

 We can read the relative importance of actuals scores and xG if we move horizontally or vertically on the figure.
  - We can compare games where the result is the same but the xG difference is larger by moving from left to right within a single row.
 For example, when the result is a draw, moving from an xG difference from -4 to 4 increases the ratings only slightly (from 4.3 to 4.6).
  - Similarly, we can compare games where the xG difference is the same but the score difference is larger by moving from bottom to top within a single column.
-For example, when the teams created similar amount of chances (rounded xG difference is 0) , moving from a 4 goal defeat to a 4 goal win increases the ratings significantly (from 3.5 to 5.4)
+For example, when the teams created similar amount of chances (rounded xG difference is 0), moving from a 4 goal defeat to a 4 goal win increases the ratings significantly (from 3.5 to 5.4)

 <details>